kiran74-ds/ml_from_scratch/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was Interested in solving leetcode python interview questions :
+For this project, I was Interested in implementing Machine Learning Algorithms from scratch :

 1. Linear Regression
 2. Logistic Regression